-András Michnai (59), who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
+Mr. András Michnai, who represents the employees of OTP Bank, graduated from the College of Finance and Accountancy with a degree in business economics.
+He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
 From 1981 he held a management position in the central network coordination department and then in the network.
-From 1994, as deputy management director, he participated in the central coordination of the branch network.
-Since 2005 he has headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director.
+From 1994, as deputy managing director, he participated in the central coordination of the branch network.
+Since 2005 he has headed the Bank's Compliance Department (since 2011 a Directorate) as managing director until 30 April 2014.
 He further expanded his professional skills, earning a masters degree at the College of Finance and Accounting, and is a registered tax advisor.
-He has been a member of OTP Bank's Supervisory Board since 25 April 2008.
-As of 31 December 2013 he held 14,400 ordinary OTP shares.
+He has been a member of OTP Bank's Supervisory Board since 2008.
+He has been the secretary of the OTP Bank's Trade Union since December 2011.
+As of 31 December 2014 he held 6,528 ordinary OTP shares.

-^{} Mr. Antal Kovács has been a member of OTP Bank's Supervisory Board since 2004 (see page 227).
+\ Mr. Antal Kovács has been a member of OTP Bank's Supervisory Board since 2004 (see page 249).

-Dominique Uzel

-Director

-Groupama International SA
+Dominique Uzel Director Groupama International SA

-Dominique Uzel (46) graduated as an agricultural development engineer, then obtained a Masters degree in agricultural and food industry management at the ESSEC Business School.
+Mr. Dominique Uzel graduated as an agricultural development engineer, then obtained a Masters degree in agricultural and food industry management at the ESSEC Business School.
 He joined Gan in 1991 as head of the agricultural division.
-Five years later he left France to join Gan España, where he headed the subsidiary's department responsible for planning and auditing, then became technical director of the newly established Groupama Seguros, In 2008 he was appointed managing director of the insurance business, in which capacity he was instrumental in the launch and roll-out of Click Seguros, a direct marketing tool on the Spanish insurance market.
+Five years later he left France to join Gan España, where he headed the subsidiary's department responsible for planning and auditing, then became technical director of the newly established Groupama Seguros.
+In 2008 he was appointed managing director of the insurance business, in which capacity he was instrumental in the launch and roll-out of Click Seguros, a direct marketing tool on the Spanish insurance market.
 In July 2010 he joined the international board of Groupama S.A. as Managing Director for direct insurance, but he also continued to be responsible for the management of the direct insurance division in Spain and Poland.
-Since 1 October 2011 he has worked as the Chief Operating Officer.
-He has been a member of OTP Bank's Supervisory Board since 26 April 2013.
-As of 31 December 2013 he held no ordinary OTP shares.
+Since 1 October 2012, he is in charge of the international activities of Groupama.
+He has been a member of OTP's Supervisory Board since 2013.
+From 2014 he has been a member of the OTP Bank's Audit Committee.
+As of 31 December 2014 he held no ordinary OTP shares.